All Gays Love Theater

 "Ahh...
 An afternoon alone with my favorite book.
 Broadway Musicals of the 1940s."

 "Homer, anyone who ever acted in, written, or ever even seen a play is gay."The stereotype that if a man is gay, he must love theater, especially musical theater.
 He'll know every play worth knowing in a given season, will be familiar with every Broadway leading lady (living and dead), and owns the soundtracks to his favorite musicals that he sings with gusto.
 When he's not onstage himself, he'll religiously attend the plays in his hometown's biggest theater or theater district.
 As one can imagine, this trope extends all around.
 If a man is a stage actor or is in any way employed by a theater company, or simply enjoys watching plays and/or listening to showtunes, questions of his sexuality will rise quickly.
 This can be a Pet Peeve Trope, though the degree of which varies.
 Most heterosexual stage actors and fans are secure enough that this sort of thing doesn't bother them (unless they're teenagers), but gay men who don't enjoy theater tend to chafe at being grouped with screaming queens who argue over whether Jennifer Holiday or Jennifer Hudson played a better Effie in Dreamgirls.
 There is some element of Truth in Television, as a good portion of stage actors and fans are indeed gay, however this only really means that men who enjoy theater are more likely to be gay compared to other mediums, not so much that every gay person enjoys theater or every person who enjoys theater is gay.
 Interestingly enough, completely averted when it comes to most big name male movie stars, as the moment one becomes famous there is not an automatic assumption of homosexuality, even though a good portion of movie stars enjoy theater.
+This trope has completely displaced the old stereotype of the musical-goer as a tired businessman interested mainly in ogling the Chorus Girls.
 See also Performance Artist, for gay men who perform theatre.

 — Grady, "The Simpsons"